MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-get-members-of-an-exchange-distribution-list.md

 ﻿---
-title: 'Get Members of an Exchange Distribution List'
+title: Get members of an Exchange distribution list
-TOCTitle: 'Get Members of an Exchange Distribution List' ms:assetid: 75b38e40-772c-400b-8df9-e3e385b87f9c ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Bb645998(v=office.15)
+TOCTitle: Get members of an Exchange distribution list ms:assetid: 75b38e40-772c-400b-8df9-e3e385b87f9c ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Bb645998(v=office.15)
 ms:contentKeyID: 55119837
 ms.date: 07/24/2014
 mtps_version: v=office.15
 ---

-# Get Members of an Exchange Distribution List
+# Get members of an Exchange distribution list

 This example prompts the user to select an Exchange distribution list from the **Select Names** dialog box and expands the distribution list to display its members.

 ## Example

 This code sample calls the [GetExchangeDistributionListMembers](https://msdn.microsoft.com/en-us/library/bb647622\(v=office.15\)) method of the [ExchangeDistributionList](https://msdn.microsoft.com/en-us/library/bb624320\(v=office.15\)) object to get an [AddressEntries](https://msdn.microsoft.com/en-us/library/bb647650\(v=office.15\)) collection that contains all the members of the list.
-Because distribution lists can be nested inside another distribution list, the returned AddressEntries collection can represent any type of Exchange [AddressEntry](https://msdn.microsoft.com/en-us/library/bb609728\(v=office.15\)) object.
+Because distribution lists can be nested inside another distribution list, the returned **AddressEntries** collection can represent any type of Exchange [AddressEntry](https://msdn.microsoft.com/en-us/library/bb609728\(v=office.15\)) object.

 > [!NOTE]
-> <P>Expanding distribution lists can create a performance burden on an Exchange server, so use the GetExchangeDistributionListMembers method cautiously.
-Expect that your code will be slow when it expands large distribution lists.</P>
+> Expanding distribution lists can create a performance burden on an Exchange server, so use the **GetExchangeDistributionListMembers** method cautiously.
+Expect that your code will be slow when it expands large distribution lists.

 To obtain the members of a distribution list, the user must be connected to an Exchange server and online.